AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

 <meta name="twitter:description" content="yes, I use em dashes. no, I did not have an LLM write this." id="twitter-description">
 <!-- End of meta tags -->
 ```

+All I have to do now is every time I create a new post, just run the script locally before committing to GitHub.

 If you look at my [source files](https://github.com/AbhiramTadepalli/abhiramtadepalli.github.io), you'll now see  `blog/post/index.html` & `blog/post/preview-template.html` templates and `blog/post/{name}/index.html` & `blog/post/{name}/preview.png` under each post folder.
 Neat!